Town and village greens in East Sussex

 Property search

-The written register will reveal the name of the owner of the town or village green and tell you about who has rights of common over the land.
+The written register might reveal the name of the owner of the town or village green.

 How to apply